 People say that everything sounds better with a tube amp and that no other amp can give you a richer and fuller tone than a tube.
 But with all the new technological improvements happening in the music production scene, why not give solid-state amps a try?

 In truth, solid-state amps may even be the more reliable option out of the two.
 While it’s true that a tube amp sounds louder and fuller in tone, it is also a lot more fragile than a solid-state amp.

-The vacuum technology found in tube amps is a lot older than the solid state amp, which means that it is prone to having more issues than their solid state counterparts.
-If you’re a newbie to the amp scene or someone who is looking for a good practice amp, solid state amps may be the better option.
+The vacuum technology found in tube amps is a lot older than the solid-state amp, which means that it is prone to having more issues than its solid-state counterparts.
+If you’re a newbie to the amp scene or someone who is looking for a good practice amp, solid-state amps may be the better option.

 One look at the Marshall MG30GFX might leave you uninspired because of its super simple appearance.
 But once you turn it on and hear what it can do, you won’t think of it the same way ever again.
 This Marshall amp is all about a wider range.
 It provides a variety of classic to modern tones while also delivering key features that any player would need.

 Although this amp is versatile enough for players of any level, I would only recommend this amp for someone who is looking for their first combo amp and for those who like silent practice.
 In short, this amp is great mostly for beginners.

 While the emulated headphone output makes a great addition for those who like to keep their practice private, the Marshall MG30GFX lacks the power and volume for gigs and live performances.
 This may be a huge setback for players looking to start performing live regularly.